About Swoon

 Clients include first time buyers, interior designers, and seasoned art collectors.
 Works sold through Swoon have appeared in publications such as Architectural Digest, Elle Decor, Town and Country, Luxe, New England Home, Venu, Cottages and Gardens, At Home, and Westport Lifestyle.
 The gallery is located in Westport, Connecticut,

-Swoon is honored to be invited to participate in Rooms With a View this year and the gallery will be showcasing the work of eight represented artists.
+Swoon is honored to be invited to participate in Rooms With a View for the second year running and the gallery will be showcasing the work of seven represented artists.

 Meet the artists